• EN

 Advanced single-vision and progressive lenses from IOT

-IOT Lenses doesn’t settle for standard—our lenses push the boundaries to deliver exceptional results.
+IOT doesn’t settle for standard - Our lenses push the boundaries to deliver exceptional results.

 We understand that even a patient needing only one lens power might need a little extra help.
 So we offer anti-fatigue single-vision lenses and driving single-vision lenses on top of our standard single-vision.
 Our progressive lens solutions can take on even the most specific patient requirements.
 From lenses boosting a particular distance to accounting for outdoor activities and accommodating airline pilots’ needs, we have the technology to elevate your practice.